Back to Reference

 Top features

-• Social games: Polly offers plenty of interactive, live games that enable better collaboration and productivity.
-And it bridges the social distance gap between remote teams.
+• Social games: Polly offers interactive, live games that help teams collaborate and stay connected—especially for distributed teams.

-• Immediate response: Since Polly lets your teams answer polls without switching tabs, you’ll get responses faster.
-Which means you can act quickly and make better data-driven decisions.
+• Immediate response: Since Polly lets your teams answer polls without switching tabs, you'll get responses faster—so you can act quickly.

 Best for